banisterious/obsidian-oneirometrics/README.md

 ## Settings

 ### Project Note
-- **Project Note Path:** Path to the main note where your dream metrics are stored.
+- **OneiroMetrics Path:** Path to the main note where your dream metrics are stored (previously called "Project Note").
-- **Selected Notes:** Choose which notes to analyze for dream metrics
+- **Selected Notes/Folders:** Choose individual notes or entire folders to analyze for dream metrics.
 - **Open Metrics Note:** Quick access button to open your metrics note

 ### Backup Settings